 Use the Buddy System

 As cliche as it sounds, having a buddy can help keep you motivated to achieve your goals, especially when you feel like giving up.
 Camaraderie makes work fun.
-If you’re dragging yourself out of bed at 6 a.m. to go to the gym before work, having someone else to drag you along or cheer you on can make it more worthwhile.
+If you’re dragging yourself out of bed at 6 a.m. to go to the gym before work, having someone else to pull you along or cheer you on can make it more worthwhile.
 You can even join a group or a class to help keep yourself accountable.
 If your goal is to eat healthier, enlist the help of your family.
-You might even bring them on your journey with you and make your resolutions a household goal.
+You might even bring them on your journey and make your resolutions a household goal.

 Conclusion